Krish1132/Guess-the-number-game/README.md

-# Guess-the-number-game
+# Guess the number game

-A simple CLI game created using C.
+A simple CLI game created using C with added difficulty levels.